Chart Color Schemes

 Colyton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified eight projects that could impact the area, with key ones being the M12 Motorway, Western Sydney Aerotropolis Infrastructure and Development, Orchard Hills State-led Rezoning Proposal (Stage 1), and Colyton Village Estate.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified eight projects that could impact the area.
+Major ones include M12 Motorway, Western Sydney Aerotropolis Infrastructure and Development, Orchard Hills State-led Rezoning Proposal (Stage 1), and Colyton Village Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.